abriveraaa/tems/README.md

 - Run __php artisan key:generate__
 - Run __php artisan migrate --seed__ [has a default data(admin and assistant)to access the system]
 - Run __php artisan serve__
-- You can login to adminpanel with the following credentials
+- You can login to adminpanel with the following credentials:

 Administrator:
 username - __administrator@tems.com__

 password - __password__

 Assistant:
 username - __administrator@tems.com__

 password - __password__

 ## License